thatoddmailbox/thatoddmailbox.github.io/_projects/tasky.md

 layout: project

 name: tasky
-details_front: A simple, yet effective to-do list website and Android app that uses MyHomeworkSpace to synchronize its data.
+details_front: A minimalistic to-do list website and Android app that uses MyHomeworkSpace to synchronize its data.
-small: true
-index: 7
+index: 5

 links:
 - icon: github